moonrhythm/biomatic/README.md

 ```

 ### Install from CDN
-Alternatively, you can use the unpkg or jsdelivr CDN to load latest compiled Biomatic
+Alternatively, you can use the unpkg or jsdelivr CDN to load latest compiled of Biomatic
 ```html
 <link href="https://unpkg.com/biomatic/dist/biomatic.min.css" rel="stylesheet">
 ```